pion/webrtc/README.md

 If you aren't able to upgrade yet check the [tags](https://github.com/pion/webrtc/tags) for the latest `v3` release.

 We would love your feedback!
-Please create GitHub issues or Join the community you are most comfortable in, [the Slack channel](https://pion.ly/slack) or [Discord](https://discord.gg/PngbdqpFbt) to follow development and speak with the maintainers.
+Please create GitHub issues or Join the [ Discord](https://discord.gg/PngbdqpFbt) to follow development and speak with the maintainers.

 -----